-Your Formula boat is equipped with two carbon monoxide (CO) detectors in the cabin (one per sleeping area).
+Your Formula boat is equipped with at least one carbon monoxide (CO) detector located in the V-berth.

 NOTE: A carbon monoxide (CO) detector will only detect the presence of carbon monoxide gas at its sensor.
 Carbon monoxide may be present in other areas.